Close Menu

 It has become ever more common to spot hand sanitizer in public restrooms.
 The hand sanitizer is the gel – often alcohol-based – used to decrease infectious agents on the hands.

-Now, for the first time, Australian scientists have seen that a particular kind of bacteria is able to evolve to survive and resist the disinfectants.
+Now, for the first time, Australian scientists have seen that a particular kind of bacteria is able to evolve to survive and resist disinfectants.

 In many cases, VRE infections are hard to treat because the bacteria are already resistant to other classes of antibiotics.
 As a result, hospitals in Australia and around the globe have implemented strict hand-washing procedures to protect themselves and patients against the bugs.
 Hand rubs and washing containing isopropyl and ethyl alcohol disinfectants are commonly used.

 The researchers have looked at strains of bacteria for an 18-year period and noticed how this particular strain of resistant enterococci has developed in the past years to resist disinfectants.
 They analyzed 139 enterococcus samples from two hospitals between 1997 and 2015 to examine how bugs were affected by isopropyl exposure.
-Interestingly, researchers found samples collected after 2009 were more tolerant to disinfectant that samples collected earlier.
+Interestingly, researchers found that samples collected after 2009 were more tolerant to disinfectant than samples collected earlier.

 The results, published in the Science Translational Medicine Journal, explained that scientists made the discovery after testing bacterial samples over a period of 19 years.